-Responding to market conditions, fuel oil and natural gas have been historically used whenever each respective fuel is least expensive.
-Given the price disparity between natural gas and oil, the Laboratory will continue to purchase natural gas over oil in the future, further reducing greenhouse gas (GHG) emissions.
-In 2022, natural gas prices once again continued to be lower than fuel oil prices.
-However, BNL burned its supply of #6 fuel oil for heat in anticipation of the upcoming ban of the use of #6 fuel oil recently enacted by New York State, as well as emptied the tanks to hold #4 fuel oil.
-Additional #2 fuel oil was also burned for upcoming tank testing.
-As a result, 2022 usage reflects a one-year spike in fuel oil usage.
+In 2023, natural gas prices once again continued to be lower than fuel oil prices.
+However, BNL burned a significant amount of its supply of #6 fuel oil for heat in anticipation of the upcoming ban of the use of #6 fuel oil other than low sulfur diesel recently enacted by New York State, as well as to empty the tanks to hold #4 fuel oil.
+As a result, 2023 usage reflects a one-year spike in #6 fuel oil usage.
 Additional information on natural gas and fuel oil use can be found in Chapter 4.

 New York State still has electric load reduction curtailment programs when the New York Independent System Operator expects customer demand to meet or exceed the available supply.
 In return for reducing its electrical load, BNL would receive credit for megawatts reduced on each curtailment day.
-However, BNL's participation is dependent on the operation of the Relativistic Heavy Ion Collider
+However, BNL's participation is dependent on the operation of the Relativistic Heavy Ion Collider (RHIC) which operates at 25 megawatts (MW).
+RHIC is planning final runs which will operate through 2025 and are expected to occur over the summer.
+As such, BNL did not curtail operations during 2023.